 Thank you to Patti Emmett, MS, RN, CIC for putting together and updating this article for SCARF.

-Decreased numbers of blood platelets due to platelet destruction by the immune system.
+Immune-Mediated Thrombocytopenia is a decreased numbers of blood platelets due to platelet destruction by the immune system.

 Signs and Symptoms

 Spontaneous visible bruising is the major clinical sign.
 Small spidery spots of bruising clustered together are called “petechiae”.
 Petechiae are the most common sign.
 Larger purple areas of bruising are called “ecchymosis”.